-The Concert had a strong focus on promoting students' physical, social and emotional health and wellbeing.
-The launching of the Stephanie Alexander Kitchen Garden program was strongly supported by students and the community, literally giving new life to the Veggie Patch.
+The Art Show had a strong focus on promoting students' social and emotional health and wellbeing.
+As well as enabling students to share their creativity in a safe and positive environment.
+The continuation of the Stephanie Alexander Kitchen Garden program was strongly supported by students and the community, literally giving new life to the Veggie Patch.